lindig/ocaml-style/README.md

 * For new code, prefer spaces over tabs and use [ocp-indent] to maintain consistent indentation.
 Note that [ocp-indent] does not break up long lines.

-* Most OCaml code bases uses 2 spaces per indentation level.
+* Most OCaml code bases use 2 spaces per indentation level.

 * When making changes ensure that indentation is still correct after your change, re-indenting as necessary, but not excessively.